jgeller112/clustering_project/README.md

 approaches similar to k-means clustering.
 The following compares results provided by the elbow, silhouette, and gap statistic methods.
-There is no definitively clear optimal number of clusters in this case; although, the silhouette method and Elbow method suggest 2-5 clusters.
+There is no definitively clear optimal number of clusters in this case; although, the silhouette method and Elbow method suggests anywhere between 2-5 clusters.

 Humans cant live with this ambiguity.
 Let’s use k-means clustering to determine the number of clusters we should use.